Revivedaniel/ESportsRoast/README.md

 - Player Image: Displays an image of the player
 - Player username: Displays the Player Username for the pertinent game

-Technologies Used:
+## Technologies Used:
+- HTML 5
+- CSS 3
+- Javascript ES6+
-1. Materialize
+- Materialize
-2. FireBase
+- FireBase
-3. Google Fonts
+- Google Fonts

 ## Demo
 ![ESportsRoastDemo](./assets/vids/ESportsRoastDemo.gif)